BawdyAnarchist/quBSD/Future_Development.md

 This was a comment on 0net in the installer, but maybe it's old by now.
 Delete this line if there's no problems later
 # ??change /rc.d/wireguard to remove the kldunload??

-need to check if boot_mute is required now or if I got my messages problem for ttyv0 sorted out with _msg2 overhaul